sjord01/Algorithmic-Programming-with-Python-A-Practical-Project-based-Approach/README.md

 ### Outline Views
 This milestone showcases recursion, which is a crucial concept in trees.
 Additionally, it highlights the advantage of working with n-ary trees over binary ones, as an n-ary tree enables looping through a node's children, rather than dealing with each child individually.
 In fact, in certain scenarios, it might be more convenient to use an n-ary node class to represent a binary tree.
 However, some adjustments may be necessary to ensure that no node has more than two children in its children collection.
 ### Exhaustive Search
+If you compare the str method (from the previous milestone) and the find_node method (from this milestone), you will notice that both methods use recursive traversal to perform some action throughout the tree.
+While the str method prints information about each visited node, the find_node method compares the value of the current node with a target value.

+One notable difference between the two methods is that the find_node method can terminate the search as soon as it finds the target value, whereas str method always visits every node in the tree.
+Thus, while the find_node method is considered an exhaustive search since it may potentially visit every node in the tree, the str method is even more exhaustive as it always visits every node.
 ### Traversals
 ### Drawing
 ### Org Charts